knuckledragger314/trivia/claude/feat/implementation-plan.md

 - Empty markdown files `easy_aws_questions.md` and `easy_aws_answers.md` created
 - Files ready for you to add content

-## Milestone 1a: Edit Markdown Files
+## Milestone 1a: Edit Markdown Files ✅ COMPLETED
 - Remove the headers "IAM Quiz", etc from both files
 - Re-number them 1-x
 - Add a, b, c, etc to the options for each question

-## Milestone 2: Data Parsing and Map Creation
+## Milestone 2: Data Parsing and Map Creation ✅ COMPLETED
 Read the markdown files and convert content to Map structure similar to existing questions_and_answers.dart.

 **Expected Outcome:**